EarthByte/paleoclimate-reconstruction/README.md

 where
 * XXX is the each geological epoch listed in the deposit database between 6Ma and 251Ma
 * YYY is either land or deposit.
+_Note: these files will be created locally but are not to be pushed to the online repository_